Trial for murder of Scandinavian hikers to open in Morocco

 After the bodies were discovered, the Moroccan authorities were initially cautious, referring to a "criminal act" and wounds to the victims' necks.

-One of the killers refers to "enemies of Allah" and revenge for brothers in Syria.
+One of those in the footage refers to "enemies of Allah" and revenge for brothers in Syria.

 The video did the rounds online in Morocco, Norway and Denmark.

-Danish police said last month they had launched prosecutions against 14 people suspected of sharing the gruesome video.
+Danish police last month launched prosecutions against 14 people suspected of sharing the footage.

-A separate video in the initial aftermath of the murder showed the alleged killers pledging allegiance to Islamic State leader Abu Bakr al-Baghdadi, under the jihadist organisation's banner.
+A separate video in the initial aftermath of the murder showed the alleged killers pledging allegiance to Islamic State leader Abu Bakr al-Baghdadi.

+Investigators said the "cell" was inspired by Islamic State ideology, but Morocco's anti-terror chief insisted the accused had no contact with the jihadist group in conflict zones.

 Police quickly arrested a first suspect in the suburbs of Marrakesh, and three others were arrested a few days later when they tried to leave the city by bus.